EmisonLu/Multifunctional-Crypto-Encode/README.md

 # Welcome🤨

-The meaning of writing this project does not exist.

-Just as the greatest meaning of this world is meaningless.

-(Too much talk...)

-(Seriously...)

 This is a multifunctional encryption, decryption, encoding, decoding, and hexadecimal conversion tool.

-The reason I wrote this is that the existing tools on the Internet are too awful, of course not for the coursework.

-(You know what I mean...)

-Now really seriously, I think this tool is very useful, I hope it can help you.
+I think this tool is very useful, I hope it can help you.

 If I have free time, I will continue to update.